peekxc/Mapper/README.md

 # Mapper
 This package provides a set of tools written in R/Rcpp for computing the _mapper_ construction, and other related algorithms.
-Mapper was originally introduced in the article below:
+Mapper was originally introduced in the article

 > Singh, Gurjeet, Facundo Mémoli, and Gunnar E. Carlsson.
 "Topological methods for the analysis of high dimensional data sets and 3d object recognition."
 SPBG.
 2007.